NHS Food-Brain-Behaviour Stakeholder Engagement Event (NIHR funded)

 10. Aggression, anti-social or challenging behaviour; (e.g. reactive or proactive; including any forms of abuse, violence or coercion)

-The day will start in the morning with presentations
+The day started in the morning with presentations

 1) from Dr Alex Richardson - giving a summary outline of the scientific evidence linking nutrition and diet with brain health and behaviour, highlighting the topics for discussion.